How to Become an Environmental Engineering Technologist or Technician

 Environmental engineering technologists and technicians perform indoor and outdoor environmental quality work.

-Environmental engineering technicians typically need an associate’s degree in environmental engineering technology or a related field.
+Environmental engineering technologists and technicians typically need an associate’s degree in environmental engineering technology or a related field.

 Prospective environmental engineering technologists and technicians should take science and math courses in high school to prepare for postsecondary programs in engineering technology.

 Employers usually prefer to hire candidates who have completed ABET-accredited postsecondary programs.
 Although some candidates may be hired with a high school diploma and postsecondary coursework, environmental engineering technologists and technicians typically need an associate’s degree in environmental engineering technology or a related field to enter the occupation.

 Associate degree programs in environmental engineering technology are available in community colleges and vocational–technical schools.
 These programs generally include courses in chemistry, environmental assessment, hazardous-waste management, and mathematics.
 Some environmental engineering technologists and technicians enter the occupation with a bachelor’s degree.

 Some states require environmental technologists and technicians to have permits or licenses to remove hazardous waste.
 Workers also may be required to have Occupational Safety & Health Administration (OSHA) Hazardous Waste Operations and Emergency Response Standard (HAZWOPER) certification.
 HAZWOPER certification includes training in health hazards, personal protective equipment, site safety, recognizing and identifying hazards, and decontamination.
 Refresher training may be required to maintain certification.

 Environmental engineering technologists and technicians usually begin work as trainees in entry-level positions and are supervised by an environmental engineer or experienced technician.
 As they gain experience, technologists and technicians take on more responsibility.
 Some advance to become senior environmental technologists and technicians or lead environmental technologists and technicians, functioning as supervisors onsite.